RitaLam/Microbial-analysis/README.md

-# Microbial-analysis
+# Description
 ___

-This is the goal of this analysis is to investigate the temporal and spatial effects of indoor daylight and indoor microbiome in a hospital.
+The goal of this analysis is to investigate the temporal and spatial effects of indoor daylight and indoor microbiome in a hospital.

 Analysis consists of 4 parts which all codes can be found in folder "script":